Frequently Asked Questions

 management's belief that without that, we would be reduced to clever,

-emotionally oriented marketing schemes designed to manipulate people
+emotionally oriented marketing schemes designed to manipulate "OUR

 the FCC and ask for the tariffs.
 Enlightenment is wonderful!